83,000 people around the world and 170 people in Australia have died in the past decade due to adverse effects from medical devices.

 Their aim is to help patients find out whether a new implant or an implant they may be considering has any safety issues.

 In its first release, the Database allows users to explore more than 70,000 safety alerts and recalls in 11 countries.
-ICIJ intend to add data from more countries as it becomes available.4
+ICIJ intend to add data from more countries as it becomes available.

 If you or a loved one has been hurt by any of the deadly devices, Shine Lawyers can help you make a compensation claim.

 Shine Lawyers are experts in the field of medical law.
 If you or a loved one has been impacted by deadly medical devices or any other form of medical negligence, you can talk to us about making a claim.
-Our lawyers work on a “no win, no fee” basis.
-For more information visit https://www.shine.com.au/service/medical-negligence-lawyers.
+Our lawyers work on a No Win No Fee basis.